shiyujiucsb/ec-exp-openssl-benchmark/README.md

 # ec-exp-openssl-benchmark
-Benchmark for massive exponential computations using openssl.
+Benchmark for massive elliptic curve exponential computations using openssl.

 Use Ubuntu.
 Install openssl-dev
 ``